Wigs Knowledge

 Some wig companies sell wigs that are not true to their stated density.
 They do this by adding shorter hairs between longer hairs to make them look dense at the top but thin at the ends.

 To avoid getting low-quality wigs, thoroughly inspect the wig if its thickness at the roots is the same as the ends.
 You can also use a tape measure to inspect if the density of the wig is true to what the seller claims it is.
 If you’re buying online, check product reviews.
-Thesenserve as a good reference to the wig’s quality.
+These are great reference to the wig’s quality.

 FAQs